 The Best of Everything

 Below: US newspaper ads

-Below: New Jersey handbill and West Coast exhibitor bulletin; at right, a US glass theater slide.
+Below: New Jersey handbill and West Coast exhibitor bulletin; at right, a US glass theater slide and British glass slide.

+The Best of Everything